DorodiK/ReproducibilityChallenge2021/README.md

 ### Code

-The code for the [AdaConv module ](https://github.com/RElbers/ada-conv-pytorch/blob/master/lib/adaconv/adaconv.py/) and the [Kernel predictors](https://github.com/RElbers/ada-conv-pytorch/blob/master/lib/adaconv/kernel_predictor.py/) was reused from the unofficial imeplementation by REIbars, which is MIT-licensed as open-source and for academic research.
+The code for the [AdaConv module ](https://github.com/RElbers/ada-conv-pytorch/blob/master/lib/adaconv/adaconv.py/) and the [Kernel predictors](https://github.com/RElbers/ada-conv-pytorch/blob/master/lib/adaconv/kernel_predictor.py/) was reused from an unofficial imeplementation.

 The code for AdaIN is also reused from the [Torch implementation with python](https://github.com/naoto0804/pytorch-AdaIN) of the original [Torch implementation with lua](https://github.com/xunhuang1995/AdaIN-style) by the authors.

+Listed code repositories are MIT-licensed as open-source for academic research.

 ### Dataset